About TTO

 Khanh Nguyen

-I am a current undergraduate student double majoring in Quantitative Economics and Econometrics & Business Analytics and Information Systems at USF.
+I am a current undergraduate student double majoring in Quantitative Economics and Econometrics & Business Analytics and Information Systems at the University of South Florida.
 I strive to challenge myself continuously in work, even in aspects of my job with which I am already familiar.
 Learning new things, taking new opportunities, and working with different members of a department are some of the ways that I've been able to find motivation.
 Therefore, I am thrilled to take on the position of a TTO Student Assistant knowing I would be driven and inspired by the source of knowledge I gain from this job in the domain of scientific innovation, business development, marketing methods, and patent laws.

 Where are they now: